hapijs/hapi/proposals/RFC.DeeperSimplicity.md

 Instead of (req, reply){}, use standard express-style arguments (req, res, next){}.
 Then, make reply functions as part of req or res object for content-type-specific responses.

     res.reply(data)

+This enables cross-hapi-express middleware to be used together without modification.

 ### Content Negotiation